Hartman lifts Blackhawks past Maple Leafs 2-1 in OT

+TORONTO (AP) -- Ryan Hartman and the Chicago Blackhawks knew they already had one point in overtime.
+They were hungry for one more to complete a successful road trip.

-TORONTO (AP) -- Ryan Hartman scored with 17 seconds left in overtime to lead the Chicago Blackhawks past the Toronto Maple Leafs 2-1 on Saturday night.
+Hartman scored with 17 seconds left in overtime to lead the Blackhawks past the Toronto Maple Leafs 2-1 on Saturday night.

+''We had a really good trip,'' Hartman said. ''We won our first two and we were just trying to finish off 100 percent on the road for these three games and we were able to do that.
+That was a good team.
+They're fast.
+They've got a lot of skill.
+That extra point was big for us.''

 John Hayden notched his first NHL goal, and Corey Crawford stopped 25 of 26 shots for Chicago, which holds the top spot in the Western Conference with 97 points following their fourth straight win.